 ‘The immediate facts and politics of human migration are constantly changing but the issues and themes of migration are perennial and universal.
 They come from living on this earth – which provides reasons to migrate, such as changes in temperature and life-sustaining minerals, but also places mortal dangers in the migrant’s way.’

-‘A quite beautiful combination of poetry and prose, a unique perspective on migration and immigration’: Read an interview on it with Ruth in The National
+‘A quite beautiful combination of poetry and prose, a unique perspective on migration and immigration’: The National, Abu Dhabi

 ‘This sweeping and unconventional book about migration calls for compassion.
 Her poems and essays are a lyrical tribute to the instincts and whims, trials and beauties that catalyse movement.’
 Economist

 ‘A thoughtful, often quite magical mix of prose and poetry… Just as fascinating as Padel’s central theme is the insight that she gives us into poetry” Independent on Sunday